Friday, May 24, 2024

 At Magic Kingdom, these rides would be the Magic Carpets of Aladdin, Prince Charming Regal Carrousel, Dumbo The Flying Elephant, Mad Tea Party and the Astro Orbiter (I left out Buzz Lightyear’s Space Ranger Spin because, even though it says “spin” in the title, it has less of the repetitive spinning motion associated with the other rides here.
 You can manually spin your vehicle though, so it’s possible to feel the same effect).
 Of these, I always tend to skip Mad Tea Party, as it seems like the most violent spins of any of these rides.
 Also, that ride, along with Magic Carpets and some others, allow the guest to control at least some of the motion and my daughter loves nothing more than to laugh maniacally and make the ride as out of control as possible.
 Your situation may differ.

 Since many of these rides are designed with children in mind, it makes sense that most of these are in Magic Kingdom.
-Epcot doesn’t have a true spinner, but Hollywood Studios has Alien Swirling Saucers and Animal Kingdom has TriceraTop Spin.
+Epcot doesn’t have a true spinner, but Hollywood Studios has Alien Swirling Saucers and Animal Kingdom has TriceraTop Spin (for now).
 That latter one is most similar to Magic Carpets, just with dinosaurs instead of carpets as ride vehicles.
 I did let my daughter talk me into going on Alien Swirling Saucers with her and … well, I survived.
 That’s probably the closest to the Mad Tea Party that I’ve gotten and the ride vehicle is pretty interesting for a spinner.

 All in all, what you see is what you get from these rides.
 I tend to do okay on these in general because even with the repetitive motion, these rides tend to not last too long.
 Try not to go on any of them back to back though or your equilibrium might be off for a while.